 The format of the day can vary depending on the provider and route, for example if you're already employed in the school.
 The interview process may include a selection of activities such as:

 - an assessment centre

-- written tests of maths, ICT and/or English
+- written tests, for example maths, ICT or English and literacy

 - a presentation